 We'll be here today.

-And uh and tomorrow.
+And tomorrow.

 They've been around 60 years helping people with hearing loss.

-Uh, and they invited me to come out for this, so I decided to come out on Friday and do a bunch of uh other stuff.
+So I decided to come out on Friday and do a bunch of other stuff some people haven't seen out here for a while.

 Having a great time.

-Uh here is a story about Old Mahmoud.
+Here is a story about old Mahmoud.

-Now, this is this is interesting.
+Now, this is interesting.

-The one thing they understand is their allies in this country, the Democratic Party and the drive-by media.
+These despots, these little tinhorn dictators, these lunatic Islamo fascists, the one thing they understand is their allies in this country, the Democratic Party and the drive-by media.

-They understand can push the buttons, they know exactly how to play them.
+They know exactly how to play them.

-Bin Laden or whoever is running Al Qaeda and knows how to play them.
+Bin Laden or whoever is running al-Qaeda and knows how to play them.

 Saddam knew how to play them and still does.